News & Events

 Honolulu Builders, Inc. will be performing construction work for this project, which includes a new 2 story recreation center at the Diamond Head side of Campus Center, and related renovations of the existing Campus Center building.

 Access will be maintained to the existing Campus Center building.
-Please refer to the following link for more information: http://www.hawaii.edu/campuscenter/renovation/
+Please see the access map (link below) or refer to the following link for more information: http://www.hawaii.edu/campuscenter/renovation/

 More information, timelines, and recent updates for the project can be found at the Campus Center Renovation and Expansion Website.